_images/Bug72.jpg

 • MethodNotImplementedException – If no actions at all are supported

-• ParkedException – If the telescope is parked (AtPark = True)
+• ParkedException – If the mount is parked (ITelescopeV4 and later).

 • NotConnectedException – If the device is not connected